 Instead, voters got this: “Initiative Measure No. 2124 concerns the state’s long-term care insurance.
 This measure would provide that employees and self-employed people must elect to keep coverage under RCW 50B.04 and could opt out at any time.
 It would also repeal a law governing an exemption for employees.
 This measure would decrease funding for Washington’s public insurance program providing long-term benefits and services.
 Should this measure be enacted into law?”

-The above ballot language included a 15-word disclosure of the measure’s impact on the state budget, required by 2022 legislation passed by a Democrat-majority Legislature.
+The above ballot language included a 15-word disclosure of the measure’s impact on the state budget, required by legislation passed in 2022 by the Democrat-majority legislature.
 This year’s election was the first time such statements were on ballots along with the ballot titles.

 In the explanatory statement in the voter's pamphlet, also supplied by the Office of the Attorney General, the plot of confusion thickened and double-downed.
 It said, “I-2124 would also repeal the statute that created a voluntary exemption for employees who had purchased long-term-care insurance before November 2021.”